learn-co-curriculum/hs-ruby-group-project/README.md

 ###The Build Up

 Think back to week one when we learned how to use terminal.
-Heck we even learned what termianl is.
+Heck we even learned what terminal is.
 We blew through all the Ruby basics (data types, variables, methods, data structures..the list goes on).
 We've covered a LOT of material so far, and today's the day we put that knowledge to the test.

 ### The Task